Last updated: 18.02.2024

 Set includeVehicle = “true”.

-The type of fuel the vehicle uses, for example diesel.
+The type of fuel used by the vehicle, e.g. Diesel.

 Set includeVehicle = “true”.

-Fuel consumption of the vehicle in the selected unit per 100 km.
-(The unit is set in the fuel register.)
+The vehicle’s fuel consumption in the selected unit per 100 km.
+(The unit is configured in the fuel registry).

 emissionPricingWeightCapacity